wp-plugins/popupally/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.4 =
+* Do not generate hidden fields if none exists.
+This update has no impact if you are not currently seeing errors.

 = 1.0.3 =
 Affects form parsing for Madmimi.
 Resave 'Style Settings' after upgrade.
 Upgrade immediately.